batuff/Survival/README.md

    2. "LEMII"
    3. "LEMIII"
    4. "MKM"
-   5. "tMKM"
+   5. "tMKM_Manganaro2017"

  The default value for this option is "MKM"
  - `-calculusType` A string identifying the type of calculus to be done.
 Some possibilities are available:
-   1. "rapidScholz" It's an implementation of the method described in: M. Krämer and M. Scholz, "Rapid calculation of biological effects in ion radiotherapy", *Physics in medicine and biology* **51**, 1959-1970 (2006).
+   1. "rapidLEM_Scholz2006" It's an implementation of the method described in: M. Krämer and M. Scholz, "Rapid calculation of biological effects in ion radiotherapy", *Physics in medicine and biology* **51**, 1959-1970 (2006).
 It's compatible only with LEMI, LEMII and LEMIII models.
-   2. "rapidRusso" A new rapid method for LEM, proved to be more accurate, described in: G. Russo, "Develpment of a radiobiological database for carbon ion Treatment Planning Systems - Modelling and simulating the irradiation process", *Ph.D.
+   2. "rapidLEM_Russo2011" A new rapid method for LEM, proved to be more accurate, described in: G. Russo, "Develpment of a radiobiological database for carbon ion Treatment Planning Systems - Modelling and simulating the irradiation process", *Ph.D.
 Thesis*, Università degli studi di Torino (2011).
 It is compatible only with LEMI-LEMII-LEMIII models.
-   3. "rapidMKM" An implementation of the original MKM calculation.
-It's compatible only with the MKM model and it's the default value for this option.
+   3. "rapidMKM_Kase2008" A fast implementation of the MKM calculation as described in: Kase, Y., Kanai, T., Matsufuji, N., Furusawa, Y., Elsässer, T., & Scholz, M. (2008).
+Biophysical calculation of cell survival probabilities using amorphous track structure models for heavy-ion irradiation. *Physics in Medicine and Biology*, 53(1), 37–59 It's compatible only with the MKM.
+   4. "rapidMKM_Attili2013" A fast original implementation of the MKM model, combining the methods described in: Hawkins_2003 Hawkins, R. B. (2003).
+A microdosimetric-kinetic model for the effect of non-Poisson distribution of lethal lesions on the variation of RBE with LET. *Radiation Research*, 160(1), 61–69, and Kase, Y., Kanai, T., Matsufuji, N., Furusawa, Y., Elsässer, T., & Scholz, M. (2008).
+Biophysical calculation of cell survival probabilities using amorphous track structure models for heavy-ion irradiation. *Physics in Medicine and Biology*, 53(1), 37–59.
    4. "MonteCarlo" Compatible with all models implemented, performs a monte carlo simulation of the irradiation process to get the LQ parameters.

  - `-cellType` A string identifying the name of the cell lline used in the calculation.
 The default value is "Cell1".